 - Their perception on the usefulness of services (long-term preservation of data, reusability – assessed through use metrics-, data analysis tools – assessed through use metrics-, training – assessed through use metrics-), added value for them

+Managers of Research Infrastructures

+All data initiatives in facilities need to be dimensioned, planned and supported by the management of the facility.
+For this reason, together with the users, managers of research infrastructures are the most important stakeholders from the point of view of the sustainability of PaNOSC.
+They will be the ones to convey the importance of FAIR data to funders, assigning resources to his aim, ensuring the viability of a long term plan.

 Possible feedback from these stakeholders: